Book a Design Session

 Ordered, Personalized, Delivered: A Look at the SnapCab Manufacturing Process

-SnapCab panels and systems are made to order and manufactured in the USA, as well as Canada.
-After customers select the panel style they want and we receive the measurements, we get to work manufacturing them in one of our facilities.
+We manufacture our made to order paneling systems in Canada and the USA.
+The process is simple: the customers select the panel style they want and send us the cab interior’s measurements.
+Upon receiving the information, we get to work manufacturing them in one of our facilities.

-The models in our catalog can be modified to fit specific aesthetic requirements, so clients always have the ability and flexibility to achieve their design goals.
-Altering their design to fit within standard models cuts down on the cost and time of fully custom jobs – without cutting down on aesthetics and quality.
+Clients can modify the models in our catalog to meet specific aesthetic requirements.
+In this way, they always have the ability and flexibility to achieve their design goals.
+Rather than investing time and cost on a fully custom job, clients can optimize their design to fit within standard models.
+In other words, SnapCab elevator interior systems help you cut down on costs without cutting down on aesthetics and quality.

 Additionally, with free design services, including presentation boards and 3D renderings, customers can see their design coming to life before their interior ever arrives in the building.
 Most recently we have built an online configurator to allow users to design their own model.
 Check out our design tool!

-All of our catalog models are E84 end-use configuration tested.
-That is, the individual components are assembled as a unit (as they will be in the customer’s elevator interior) and then tested to ensure safety and code-compliance.
+Thanks to our quality standards, we test all our catalog models for E84 end-use configuration.
+We do this by assembling the individual components as a unit (as they will be in the customer’s elevator interior).
+We then test them to ensure safety and code-compliance.

 Lean and Mean: How Smarter Manufacturing Enables Better Customer Service

-SnapCab values continuous improvement.
-The Lean Manufacturing model encourages our entire team to innovate ways to improve quality, reduce lead-time, decrease waste, and focus on teamwork and effective communications.
+SnapCab values continuous improvement!
+The Lean Manufacturing model encourages our entire team to constantly innovate.
+We are constantly improving quality, reducing lead-time and decreasing waste.
+Thanks to this culture of improvement, we can focus on teamwork and effective communications.
 What does this mean for our customers?
 High-quality products delivered on time, at the lowest possible cost and with greater efficiency.

-We employ methods such as 5S (Sort, Shine, Set in order, Standardize, and Sustain), Total Productive Maintenance, Kanbans, Value Stream Mapping, and more, to efficiently and quickly provide high-quality products for exceptional elevator interiors – and pass the cost and resource savings on to our customers.
+We employ lean methods such as 5S (Sort, Shine, Set in order, Standardize, and Sustain).
+Along with systems like Total Productive Maintenance, Kanbans, Value Stream Mapping, and more.
+These practices allow us to efficiently and quickly provide high-quality products for exceptional elevator interiors.
+By doing this, we pass cost and resource savings on to our customers.

-Our Lean manufacturing process was one of the factors that caught the eye of Corning Incorporated (creators of Gorilla® Glass).
+Our Lean manufacturing process caught the eye of Corning Incorporated (creators of Gorilla® Glass).
 Together, we can leverage our respective histories of innovation to develop creative solutions for the next generation of elevator interiors.

 Remodels and New Builds: Simplify Elevator Interiors

 SnapCab systems work with all elevator cab shells; our versatile solutions can and will enhance the appearance and durability of our customers’ interiors.
-In addition to world-class interior panels and ceilings, we provide thoughtful, timely, and high-quality service and support to simplify remodels, or new builds, every step of the way.
+In addition to world-class elevator interior panels and ceilings, we provide thoughtful, timely, and high-quality service and support.
+SnapCab elevator interior systems are here to simplify modernizations – or new builds – every step of the way.

 What Custom, Modified, and Standard Means at SnapCab